vimond/replay/plans.md

 * Accessibility compliance...
 * No company or customer specifics, or mentioning of them - prepared for OS or sharing with customers
 * Code splitting for the integrated streaming libraries
+* Prepare for commercial integrations.
+Consider creating a Google IMA SDK integration, but nothing else.
 * Prettier.

 # The view: Player with controls